The Best of Sherlock Holmes

 The Sign of Four Manuscript Description

 Headed on the first page as "The Sign of Four / by / A Conan Doyle," with the author's card at the top of the page.
-Signed on the first page, and at end as "A. Conan Doyle / Bush Villa / Southsea / England."
+Signed on the first page, and on both a handwritten title-sheet and at end as "A. Conan Doyle / Bush Villa / Southsea / England."
 Not dated but 1889.
 See photos.

-Conan Doyle wrote this manuscript in brown-black ink on the rectos only of 160 pages of ledger-ruled foolscap.
-Sheets measure 12 3/4 x 7 7/8 inches and include revisions in ink and pencil.
-The first page is a fair copy provided by Conan Doyle.
+Conan Doyle wrote the story's text in brown-black ink on the rectos only of 160 pages of ledger-ruled foolscap, foliated as [4], 5–160 in several hands.
+The manuscript also includes a covering title-sheet signed by Conan Doyle.
+Sheets measure 12 3/4 x 7 7/8 inches and contain revisions in ink and pencil.
+The first text page is a fair copy provided by Conan Doyle.
 For details, see the history section.

 Cover of The Sign of Four manuscript

-Stikeman bound the manuscript in red morocco with gilt titles on the front cover reading "Original Manuscript / The Sign of the Four / By / A. Conan Doyle."
-It includes a frontispiece photograph of Conan Doyle that faces a title page printed in red and black.
+Stikeman bound the manuscript in red skiver with gilt titles on the front cover reading "Original Manuscript / The Sign of the Four / By / A. Conan Doyle."
+It has marbled endpapers and red edges.
+The volume includes a frontispiece photograph of Conan Doyle that faces a title-page printed in red and black.

 The first letter, dated 3 September 1889, accepts the terms of their agreement.
 It provides two possible titles for the story, and identifies Sherlock Holmes as the novel's main character.